dotnet/csharpstandard/standard/grammar.md

     ;

 integral_type_name
-    : type_name // restricted to one of System.{SByte,Byte,Int16,UInt16,Int32,UInt32,Int64,UInt64}
+    : type_name // Shall resolve to an integral type other than char ;
-    ;

 enum_body